thecodrr/vspeech/README.md

 lm := "/path/to/the/lm/file" //its in the models archive trie := "/path/to/the/trie/file" //its in the models archive
-// enable the decoder with language model (this must be called) model.enable_decoder_with_lm(lm, trie, lm_weight, valid_word_count_weight)
+// enable the decoder with language model (optional) model.enable_decoder_with_lm(lm, trie, lm_weight, valid_word_count_weight)

 data := byteptr(0)//raw audio samples (use thecodrr.vave module for this)